 For one example, you should be aware of your local and national competition and likewise, you will want to get to know the area in which the property is located.
 With that, there are many more considerations that go into place when investing.

 Whether you own just one property or multiple, property management takes a lot of time, patience, and effort to be conducted correctly and efficiently.
-If you are just starting out with your first rental property investment, you should be sure to fully understand the buying process, do your research, and have a plan for your purchase.
+If you are just starting out with your first rental property investment, you should be sure to fully understand the buying process, do your research into things like landlord insurance companies, and have a plan for your purchase.

 Rental Property Investment